isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ### <a name="description"></a>Opis

-Ta usługa ustawia mapy tła suwaka promieniowego i pikseli nagieł.
+Ta usługa ustawia mapy tła suwaka promieniowego i pikseli napiwków.

 ### <a name="parameters"></a>Parametry